weirangu/plan-it/README.md

    ALTER ROLE myuser SET client_encoding TO 'utf8';
    ALTER ROLE myuser SET timezone TO 'UTC';
    ALTER ROLE myuser SET default_transaction_isolation TO 'read committed';
-   GRANT ALL PRIVILEGES ON DATABASE plan-it TO myuser;
+   GRANT ALL PRIVILEGES ON DATABASE plan_it TO myuser;
    ```

 5. Fill in the appropriate fields in the `.env` file (see